pablomarin/H2O-SparklingWater-azure-templates/README.md

     Please write down these values.
 You will need them later in the tutorial.

-    > [AZURE.NOTE] SSH is used to remotely access the HDInsight cluster using a command-line.
+    > SSH is used to remotely access the HDInsight cluster using a command-line.
 The user name and password you use here is used when connecting to the cluster through SSH.
 Also, the SSH user name must be unique, as it creates a user account on all the HDInsight cluster nodes.
 The following are some of the account names reserved for use by services on the cluster, and cannot be used as the SSH user name:
     >
     > root, hdiuser, storm, hbase, ubuntu, zookeeper, hdfs, yarn, mapred, hbase, hive, oozie, falcon, sqoop, admin, tez, hcat, hdinsight-zookeeper.